amspell04/comp423-course-notes/docs/tutorials/rust-setup.md

     }
 }
 ```
+    Let's discuss this configuration:
+    * **name:** Gives a descriptive name to your current development container.
-    This configures our development container to pull the latest Rust base image from Microsoft.
+    * **image:** This configures our development container to pull the latest Rust base image from Microsoft for Docker to use to create our environment.
 Essentially, this allows us to run the Rust language while in the container without having to install any software onto our local machine!
 The Rust software instead will exist inside our container thanks to pulling the base Rust image.
-This configuration also automatically downloads the VSCode rust-analyzer extension in our container.
-This extension will help improve program writing in Rust!
+    * **customizations:** Adds useful configurations to VSCode, in this scenario it will download the rust-analyzer extension.
+Adding the extensions into the automatic configuration file for our development container ensures that other engineers working on your project will not be missing any necessary extensions.

+7. Now, open the command pallette. macOS shortcut: command + shift + p.
+Windows shortcut: ctrl + shift + p.
+8. In the command pallette enter >Dev Containers: Reopen in Container.
+9. This will build your development container!
+You will know you are connected to you container when you see a blue rectangle in the bottom corner of your screen that says "Dev Container: Rust Development Environment".
-4. Before we continue, you should check your version of Rust by running the following command in the VSCode terminal:
+10. Before we continue, you should check your version of Rust by running the following command in the VSCode terminal:
 ```
 rustc --version
 ```
-    You should see version v0.4.9
+    You should see version 1.83.0

-5. Go to the extensions tab of VSCode, this tab looks like a square with one piece leaving.
-6. Search for and install the Dev Containers VSCode extension.
-7. Now, open the command pallette. macOS shortcut: command + shift + p.
-Windows shortcut: ctrl + shift + p.
-8. In the command pallette enter >Dev Containers: Open Dev Container.
-9. This will build your development container!
-You will know you are connected to you container when you see this in the bottom left corner of your screen:

-    **Note** When closing your and reopening your project you will need to reopen your dev container.
-You can do this by opening the command pallette again and running >Dev Containers: Reopen in Container.

 Congrats!
 You have now successfully set up your Rust development container!

+**Note:** When closing and reopening your project you will need to reopen your dev container.
+You can do this by opening the command pallette again and running >Dev Containers: Reopen in Container.